AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 changed for the better; so that, instead of an earthly man, he is made a spiritual man, and our believing that he who is destroyed, is so destroyed that all taint is removed, and there remains but what is pure and clean.
-And in God\'s saying of the adversaries of Jerusalem, \'They shall be as though they were not,\' you are to understand they shall exist substantially, and as converted, but shall not exist as enemies....
-God gave death, not as a penalty, but as a remedy; death was given for a remedy as the end of evils.\" ...
+And in God's saying of the adversaries of Jerusalem, 'They shall be as though they were not,' you are to understand they shall exist substantially, and as converted, but shall not exist as enemies....
+God gave death, not as a penalty, but as a remedy; death was given for a remedy as the end of evils." ...
 "How shall the sinner exist in the future, seeing the place of sin cannot be of long continuance?"[^358] ...
-Because God\'s image is that of the one God, it like Him starts from one, and is diffused to infinity.
+Because God's image is that of the one God, it like Him starts from one, and is diffused to infinity.
 And, once again, from an infinite number all things return into one as into their end, because God is both beginning and end of all things.[^359] ...
 How then, shall (all things) be subject to Christ?
-In this very way in which the Lord Himself said. \'Take my yoke upon you,\' for it is not the untamed who bear the yoke, but the humble and gentle,... so that in Jesus\'s name every knee shall bend....
+In this very way in which the Lord Himself said.
+'Take my yoke upon you,' for it is not the untamed who bear the yoke, but the humble and gentle,... so that in Jesus's name every knee shall bend....
 Is this subjection of Christ now completed?
 Not at all.
 Because the subjection of Christ consists not in few, but in all....Christ will be subject to God in us by means of the